ruby-processing/jbox2d/README.md

 box2d.set_gravity(0, -20) # to set a custom gravity
 ```
 That's about all you need to know, use the box2d instance to access the jbox2d physics world.
 Ordinarily (with jbox2d) you need to set some other parameters and call `box2d.step` in the draw loop to update the physics world.
 To make things dead simple we have set those parameters to sensible defaults, and call `step` in the draw loop for you (under the hood using java reflection).
 The other thing you should know is there is a mismatch between the physics world and the sketch world (processing got it wrong to my view, down is up) and the scaling is different.
-This is why you need to keep translating from one worlds (coordinates) to the others coordinates, Dan Shiffman explains it in his [book][], Chapter 5 physics libraries, not that I've read it, I prefer to read code or [Sandi Metz][].
+This is why you need to keep translating from one worlds (coordinates) to the others coordinates, Dan Shiffman explains it in his [Nature of Code book][], Chapter 5 physics libraries, not that I've read it, I prefer to read code or [Sandi Metz][].

 [JBox2D Home]:http://www.jbox2d.org/
 [JBox2D on github]:https://github.com/jbox2d/jbox2d